👥Understanding User Roles in Client Hub

 Client Hub offers four distinct user roles to help manage access and permissions across your firm and client workspaces.
-Here’s a quick overview of what each role can do:
+Here’s a complete overview of what each role can do:

 Permissions: